jasdumas/jasdumas.github.io/_posts/2016-11-13-election-results-ct.md

                     "New Haven", "New London", "Tolland", "Windham")
 ```

-At this point, I merged the election data with the socio-economic data after picking which stats I wanted to capture.
+At this point, I merged the election data with the socio-economic data after picking which stats I wanted to capture and created seperate shapefiles for each candidate.

 ```r
 # merge this with the ct_results with the economic data